Public vs Private Hospitals in Australia: What New Graduate Nurses Need to Know

 1. Type of Clinical Exposure You Want

-Public hospitals tend to offer greater exposure to high-acuity patients, emergencies, trauma, and a broader range of medical conditions.
+• Public hospitals offer high-acuity exposure, emergencies, trauma, and a wide mix of conditions.

-Private hospitals often focus on planned surgeries, post-op care, and shorter patient stays.
-If you’re interested in perioperative nursing or recovery, this might suit you better.
+• Private hospitals focus more on planned surgeries, post-op care, and shorter patient stays—ideal for perioperative or recovery interests.

 2. Support & Education